EliasMo/VLAN-Configuration/Project1-Basic-VLAN-Segementation/README.md

 Objective: Show VLAN isolation by creating separate broadcast domains.

 Steps:
-  - Configure VLAN 10 and 20 on the Catalyst 900
+  - Configure VLAN 10 and 20 on the switch
   - Assign Host1 to VLAN 10 and Host2 to VLAN 20 and connect them to the Switch
   - Use ping tests to show that Host 1 and 2 cannot communicate, illustrating VLAN segementation